 Although we all love to impress, your friends and family will understand if you keep things a little more low-key for your first Thanksgiving in a new home.
 Don’t be afraid to have pre-made dishes on offer, to order pies from the local bakery, or to ask your friends and family to bring dishes they make at home.
 If you don’t have your dishes fully unpacked, find some pretty disposable plates!
 It’s the time with the ones you love that matters most, right?

-Tip: make sure your home is stocked with at least the basics using our ultimate grocery list!
+Tip: make sure your home is stocked with at least the basics using our ultimate new apartment grocery list!

 Go to a restaurant!